strohganoff/python-streamdeck-plugin-sdk/README.md

 - **PluginManager**: Orchestrates action lifecycle, event-routing, and context-gathering behind the scenes.

+- **CLI Tool**: Quickly create new plugins projects from a template and package them to use on your Stream Deck using [the Python sdk cli tool](https://github.com/strohganoff/python-streamdeck-plugin-sdk-cli).

 ## Installation

 You can install the library via pip: